jorgelink6/UdacityProjectCapstone2/README.md

 #### Jenkins server

-For the creation of the jenkins server I wrote a cloudformation script **JenkinsServer.yml** that will create a fresh EC2 insntance and install the necesary dependencies to run the pipeline correctly.
+For the creation of the jenkins server I wrote a cloudformation script **JenkinsServer.yml** that will create a fresh EC2 insntance and install, start and authorize the necesary dependencies to run the pipeline correctly.
 ##### Dependencies
-1.
+1. default-jdk
-2.
+2. jenkins
+3. docker.io
+4. hadolint
+5. kubectl
+6. tidy
+7. unzip
+8. aws
+9. eksctl
 ### Continous integration

 For validation only were used linting tools and the docker build succes,